 Upload your 23andMe or Ancestry DNA results to your InsideTracker account.
 No need to get another DNA test.
 You can receive insights on 22 wellness traits from your existing DNA.

-- InsideTracker’s DNA test analyzes up to 29 wellness traits based on 261 genetic biomarkers in five key areas: weight, sleep, sensitivities, aging, and performance.
+- InsideTracker’s DNA Kit analyzes up to 38 wellness traits based on up to 20,000 genetic biomarkers in ten key areas: hormone balance, metabolism, fitness, recovery, endurance, inflammation, sleep, heart health, cognition, and gut health.

 - While you can't change your genes, lifestyle can interact with and impact genetic potential.